A Universal Model of Commuting Networks: Abstract

 \section{Abstract}

-We test a recently proposed model of commuting networks on 80 case studies from different regions of the world (Europe and United-States) and with geographic units of different sizes (municipality, county, region).
-The model takes as input the number of commuters coming in and out of each geographic unit and generates the matrix of commuting flows betwen the geographic units.
-We show that the single parameter of the model, which rules the compromise between the influence of the distance and job opportunities, follows a universal law that depends only on the average surface of the geographic units.
-We verified that the law derived from a part of the case studies yields accurate results on other case studies.
-We also show that our model significantly outperforms the two other approaches proposing a universal commuting model \citep{Balcan2009,Simini2012}, particularly when the geographic units are small (e.g. municipalities).\\
+We show that a recently proposed model generates accurate commuting networks on 80 case studies from different regions of the world (Europe and United-States) at different scales (e.g. municipalities, counties, regions).
+The model takes as input the number of commuters coming in and out of each geographic unit and generates the matrix of commuting flows between the units.
+The single parameter of the model follows a universal law that depends only on the scale of the geographic units.
+We show that our model significantly outperforms two other approaches proposing a universal commuting model \cite{Balcan2009,Simini2012}, particularly when the geographic units are small (e.g. municipalities).